ArchTangent/arctan-bitflags/README.md

 3. Intuitive: exposes an interface one would reasonably expect bitflags to have.

-4. Iteration: ability to iterate over set bits by their bit index.
+4. Iterable: ability to iterate over set bits by their bit index.

-5. Works with lists of external `String`s: use auxillary structs to map `String` keys to `BitFlag` values.
-This is useful for making custom `enum`-like objects from external data.

 ## Credit and Inspirations